acoomans/SimulatorRemoteNotifications/README.md

 # SimulatorRemoteNotifications

-SimulatorRemoteNotifications is an iOS library to send (fake) remote notifications to the iOS simulator.
+SimulatorRemoteNotifications is an iOS library to send mock remote notifications to the iOS simulator.

 The library extends _UIApplication_ by embedding a mini server that listen for udp packets containing JSON-formated payload.